BrianKo14/techmunich-hackathon/README.md

 ### *1. Wallet dock*

-User binds their expenses to their MeMoney Ledger via multiple methods:
+User binds their expenses to their Lucra ledger via multiple methods:
    - *Contactless ping*: User taps their phone on a dedicated NFC tag to log an expense.
 Two ways to do this:
       - Triggering lock-screen on use of Google / Apple Wallet (appLinkData / iBeacon APIs)
       - Host Card Emulation (HCE) to bypass defaul wallets